General Work Equipment- Frequently asked questions

 The main requirements are essentially that any risks to people's health and safety arising from the use of work equipment are prevented or controlled by:

 These requirements must be met by employers, the relevant self-employed and by people who have control over work equipment.
 If you are self-employed and your work poses no risk to the health and safety of others, then health and safety law may not apply to you.
 HSE has guidance to help you understand if the law applies.
-There are also other more detailed requirements in PUWER, for example compliance with European Community requirements and the guarding of dangerous parts.
+There are also other more detailed requirements in PUWER, for example selecting equipment which meets product supply law and the guarding of dangerous parts.
 There are particular provisions in PUWER relating to mobile work equipment, woodworking machinery and power presses.

 Work equipment is any machinery, appliance, apparatus, tool or installation for use at work, whether exclusively used at work or not.
 The scope of work equipment is therefore extremely wide.

 What training is required to use work equipment?

 Training must be sufficient to ensure that all people know how to competently use any equipment they use at work, without unnecessary risks to the health and safety of themselves or others.
 Training therefore depends on the task, and to what extent an employee already has relevant knowledge and experience.
 Individual training needs are likely to be greatest when a person is first recruited, although further training may also be required in any of the following examples:

 - if the work task and its associated risks change